Updated March 12, 2021

 8. Knock on doors.

 Knocking on doors is one of the most personal and effective ways to meet your potential clients; although during the pandemic, you may find fewer people willing to open their doors.
 But still, there will be prospects willing to chat for a couple of minutes if you keep the proper social distance.
-Leave at least two business cards with them—one for them and one for a spouse or friend.
+Gift them with a copy of Start Healthy magazine branded with your contact information, or leave at least two business cards with them—one for them and one for a spouse or friend.

-Action item: As flu season approaches, consider printing and making copies of this free card and attaching a small bottle of hand sanitizer.
+Action item: Flu season isn’t quite over and COVID is still a threat, so consider printing and making copies of this free card and attaching a small bottle of hand sanitizer.
 If you can’t hand it to someone through a door, then leave them where prospects will find them.

-Here’s a bonus action item: Consider asking if you can leave a few at clinics and pharmacies where people get their flu shots.
+Here’s a bonus action item: Consider asking if you can leave a few at clinics and pharmacies where people get their health supplies.
 It’s a thoughtful way to show you care.
-And since it includes your contact information, they’ll know who to thank.
+And since the downloadable, free card includes your contact information, they’ll know who to thank.